cogeotiff/rio-cogeo/docs/CLI.md

 The `strict` options will treat warnings (e.g missing overviews) as errors.

 Using the `--config` option can be useful to restrict GDAL environement.
 By default GDAL will check for external files (such as overviews), which could make a COG invalid.
-To force GDAL to only consider the input file you can use `--config GDAL_DISABLE_READDIR_ON_OPEN=EMPTY_DIR.
+To force GDAL to only consider the input file you can use `--config GDAL_DISABLE_READDIR_ON_OPEN=EMPTY_DIR`.

 e.g:
 ```